 Fall is the opportune time for seed saving from the vegetables and flowers in your garden.
 Swapping seeds with gardeners in your region will ensure you are planting seeds that are adapted to the local climate and atmosphere.

 Some plants take two years to produce seeds (biennials) and these take some more work.
-Hardy biennials are those plants that can survive outdoors in the winter – examples parsnips, leeks, and swiss chard.
-More tender plants must be dug up, overwintered and replanted in the spring – examples are carrots, beets cabbage.
+Hardy biennials are those plants that can survive outdoors in the winter, for example, parsnips, leeks, and swiss chard.
+More tender plants must be dug up, overwintered, and replanted in the spring – examples are carrots, beets cabbage.

 Watch your plants throughout the growing season and only save seeds from healthy plants, free from diseases.

 Save some seeds to swap with friends or at London Middlesex Master Gardener’s Seed Swap at Seedy Saturday in March!

 Dry Seeds (peas, beans, brassicas, and most flowers)